 1. Clear Images With Clever CTAs

-Visuals are key to the success of most marketing campaigns.
+Visuals are key to the success of most marketing campaigns – and that includes newsletters that work.
 Though strong copy can stand on its own, visuals help summarize things in a way that is easy for users to consume.
 As you build your newsletter, pick your photos wisely.
 Make sure they’re attention-grabbing and convey the content they represent.
 A user should be able to look at your picture and have a good idea of what they’re about to read.
 The next step is to include a call to action (CTA) buttons with your images.
 This way the user knows where to click so they get redirected to your page.
 Your CTAs should be in a bright colour and worded in a way that intrigues the user without confusing them.

 InVision’s newsletter is great at this.
 Their layouts are always clean and bright.
 Their pictures are simple and easy to take in, and their call to actions make you laugh, then immediately click.
 Take this newsletter for example.
 The top story is about building a design portfolio.
 The image is of a woman on a computer.
 The user can assume that this woman is working on her portfolio.
 Then, the CTA button has the clever caption of “CAT GIFS ON EVERY PAGE”.
 Now a user knows that this isn’t exactly what the article is about, but it flows easily with the title of the article, and I mean who doesn’t love a good cat gif?